harrisonlab/Metabarcoding_projects/README.md

 	~/usr/local/bin/python -m pip install --user --upgrade --force-reinstall numpy ~/usr/local/bin/python -m pip install --user --upgrade --force-reinstall qiime

-(the upgrade and force-reinstall flags are probably not necessary)
+(the upgrade and force-reinstall flags may not be necessary)

 To test qiime, ensure ~/usr/local/bin (the qiime script directory) is in path